Menu

 For those interested, get up at dawn to attend the morning prayer service where Eiheiji’s monks gather for the first prayers of the day.

-Leaving the monastery, we journey by private vehicle to the region of Echizen, where the tradition of forging swords, knives and farming tools has continued for some 700 years.
+Leaving the monastery, you journey by private vehicle to the region of Echizen, where the tradition of forging swords, knives and farming tools has continued for some 700 years.
 In the 1970s artisans from the area gathered to decide how to revitalise a declining industry impacted by agricultural mechanization and stainless steel knives.
-Takefu Knife Village with a shared factory and showroom was established as a result.
 Echizen knives are now sold around the world and recognised on Japan’s traditional crafts register.
-We tour the factory as artisans expertly forge metal into bladed implements using traditional methods.
+You tour one of the progressive knife manufacturers in the area as artisans expertly forge metal into bladed implements using traditional methods.

 Breakfast, Dinner